jbence1994-ai/chatbot-api/README.md

 - Start Ollama with your favored large language model (text-ot-text)
 - Be sure to copy `.env.example` to `.env` and update it with the LLM parameters before running the application
+- If you want to provide additional system prompts to the favored large language model, be sure to create a `system_prompt.txt` and add your instructions.

 ### Build application